centric-demo

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns a synthesized pre-interaction brief for a demo contact, specifying contents like personality read, opening suggestions, things to avoid, and a cadence heads-up for Watch state.
-This distinguishes it from siblings like get_contact_profile or get_radar.
+The description clearly states the tool returns a synthesized pre-interaction brief with specific content (personality read, opening lines, avoids) and a cadence heads-up for Watch state.
+This is a specific verb+resource (returns a brief) and it distinguishes itself from siblings like get_contact_profile or demo_temperature_check by focusing on the synthesized pre-interaction output.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.